Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Common Problems & Remedies

 Watering

-Water Cebu Blue Pothos liberally until water comes out through the drainage holes during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Cebu Blue Pothos liberally in spring and summer until water comes out through the drainage holes while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf drop.

-Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not let the soil dry out completely to avoid wilting, yellowing and leaf loss.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and loss of the plant.
+Confirm that the pot has a drainage hole and the soil is well-draining to prevent waterlogging as it can lead to root-rot and loss of the plant.

 Light Requirements

-Cebu Blue Pothos grows best in medium to bright indirect light away from direct sunlight as direct sunlight can scorch the leaves.
+Cebu Blue Pothos needs medium to bright indirect light (filtered light).
+Keep it away from direct sunlight to prevent scorching of the leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent leggy growth.

-Cebu Blue Pothos thrives in an average warmth of 15-280C.
-A room temperature that is comfortable for you is ideal for the plant.
-Keep it away from cold drafts like air conditioners, drafty windows and doors, as too cold temperatures can cause leaf drop.
+Cebu Blue Pothos thrives in a warmth of 15-280C; a room temperature that is comfortable for you is ideal for the plant.
+Keep it away from drafts like Ac units, drafty windows and doors, hot air vents among others to prevent reduced growth, yellowing and leaf drop.

-Though Cebu Blue Pothos can grow in average room humidity, it thrives in high humid of 60-70%.
-If the air is too dry the plant will develop brown and shrivelled leaf tips and edges.
-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Learn more on how to elevate humidity for houseplants.
+Cebu Blue Pothos prefers a humidity of 60-70%.
+If the air is too dry the plant will develop brown, shrivelled leaf tips and edges.
+To increase humidity, set the pot on a wet pebble tray, group the plants together or use a cool mist humidifier.
+Maintain good air flow to depress fungal diseases.

 Fertilizer

-Feed Cebu Blue Pothos monthly during the growing period with a balanced, water-soluble fertilizer for a lush growth.
-Do not feed in the cold season as growth is reduced at this time and feeding at this time can result to fertilizer burn.
+Feed your Cebu Blue Pothos with a balanced, water-soluble fertilizer monthly in spring and summer for a lush growth.
+Do not feed in fall and winter as growth is reduced at this time and feeding at this time can result to fertilizer burn.

 Potting Medium

 The best potting soil for Cebu Blue Pothos should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
-Aroids potting mixes, Pothos potting mixes and all purpose potting mixes are ideal for this plant.
-Check out these 8 best Pothos potting soil mixes.
+Most Aroids soils and potting mixes designed for Pothos are good for this plant.

 Repotting

-Repot Cebu Blue Pothos during the growing season only when the plant has become pot-bound.
+Repot your Cebu Blue Pothos in the growing season only when pot-bound.
 Use a rich, free-draining soil and a pot one size larger than the current one.
 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Take a look at these pots available on Amazon.

 Pruning Cebu Blue Pothos involves frequent removal of any dead foliage to keep the plant neat and tidy and also minimize pest and disease infestations.